xiangyu2022/DisfreeTestAPS/README.md

   *On validating Angular Power Spectral Models for the Stochastic Gravitational-Wave Background Without Distributional Assumptions*
   submitted to *Physical Review D*.

-### Code and simulation results
+## Code and simulation results
-There are two repositories about how we generate the
+There are two repositories that detail the simulations and figures produced for the two previously discussed papers.

+It may take a long time to run the simulation part, so we provide our simulation results [here](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/tree/main/Simulation) for your reference.

-### Tutorials on performing distribution-free tests for your models
+## Tutorials on performing distribution-free tests for your models
 Here, suppose you are given a set of data and a postulated model for it, and